 Tough new Bangladesh measure becomes law, seen curbing free speech

-"The president has given his assent to the Digital Security Act today, making it law," his press secretary, Joynal Abedin, told Reuters.
+"The president has given his assent to the Digital Security Act today, making it law," his press secretary, Joynal Abedin, said.

 Last month, media groups cancelled protests against the law after the government promised to amend it.
 But their concerns were not addressed, said Manzurul Ahsan Bulbul, a former president of the Bangladesh Federal Journalist Union who took part in talks with the government.

-"We are frustrated as, during the meeting, we placed several proposals but none was reflected in the law," he told Reuters.
+"We are frustrated as, during the meeting, we placed several proposals but none was reflected in the law," he said.
 "Now we will see what the cabinet decides and accordingly will take action."

 Abedin said the government could only consider amending the measure after it became law.

-"The law can be amended at any time if cabinet desires, so the journalist community need not to be worried," Anisul Haq, the law minister, told Reuters.
+"The law can be amended at any time if cabinet desires, so the journalist community need not to be worried," Anisul Haq, the law minister, said.

 New York-based Human Rights Watch has called the law a "tool ripe for abuse and a clear violation of the country’s obligations under international law to protect free speech".